CypaxNET/VFD-Studio2/docs/NTK.md

 4. Connect the display pin 23 (*/CS*) with ground (a drop of solder connects it to the opposite pin 24).

-Follow the instructions in the image. **The image shows the adapter board from the bottom side.** Click the image to enlarge it:
+Follow the instructions in the image. **Remember: The image shows the adapter board from the bottom side.** Click the image to enlarge it:

 <img src="./images/wiring-notitake-nano-adapter.png" title="Step by step instruction for wiring" alt="Photo showing the adapter board bottom side with labeled pins." width="800">